-We own the trademarks for our principal products, including the Arrowhead Mills(R), Bearitos(R), Breadshop's(R), Casbah(R), DeBoles(R), Earth's Best(R), Estee(R), Garden of Eatin'(R), Hain Pure Foods(R), Health Valley(R), Kineret(R), Little Bear Organic Foods(R), Nile Spice(R), Terra(R), Westbrae(R), Westsoy(R) and Yves Veggie Cuisine(TM) brands.

-Our tea business has trademarks for most of its best-selling brands, including Sleepytime(R), Lemon Zinger(R), Mandarin Orange Spice(R), Red Zinger(R), Wild Berry Zinger(R), Tension Tamer(R), Country Peach Passion(R), and Raspberry Zinger(R).
-Our tea business has made various federal and international filings with respect to its material trademarks, and intends to keep these filings current and seek protection for new trademarks to the extent consistent with business needs.
-Our tea business also copyrights certain of its artwork and package designs.
+Our trademarks and brand names are registered in the United States and a number of foreign countries and we intend to keep these filings current and seek protection for new trademarks to the extent consistent with business needs.
+We also copyright certain of our artwork and package designs.
+We own the trademarks for our principal products, including Arrowhead Mills(R), Bearitos(R), Breadshop's(R), Casbah(R), Celestial Seasonings(R), DeBoles(R), Earth's Best(R), Estee(R), Garden of Eatin'(R), Hain Pure Foods(R), Health Valley(R), Kineret(R), Little Bear Organic Foods(R), Nile Spice(R), Terra Chips(R), Westbrae(R), Westsoy(R), Lima(R), Yves(R), Imagine(R), Soy Dream(R), Rice Dream(R), Power Dream(R) and Imagine Natural(R).
+We have trademarks for most of the best-selling Celestial brands, including Sleepytime(R), Lemon Zinger(R), Mandarin Orange Spice(R), Red Zinger(R), Wild Berry Zinger(R), Tension Tamer(R), Country Peach Passion(R), Raspberry Zinger(R) and Ginkgo Sharp(R).

 We believe that brand awareness is a significant component in a consumer's decision to purchase one product over another in the highly competitive food and beverage industry.
-Our failure to continue to sell our products under our established brand names could harm our business.
+Our failure to continue to sell our products under our established brand names could have a material adverse effect on our business, results of operations and financial condition.
+We believe that our trademarks and trade names are significant to the marketing and sale of our products and that the inability to utilize certain of these names could have a material adverse effect on our business, results of operations and financial condition.